-Our selling and marketing expenses primarily consist of advertising expenses, compensation to our personnel involved in sales and marketing expenses relating to our marketing and branding promotion activities, rental and utilities expenses relating to selling and marketing functions and, to a lesser extent, depreciation, amortization and impairment of long-lived assets used in our selling and marketing activities.
-Our selling and marketing expenses as a percentage of net revenues was 37.4%, 25.5% and 27.8% for the fiscal years ended February 28, 2021, 2022 and 2023, respectively.
+Our selling and marketing expenses primarily consist of advertising expenses, marketing and promotional expenses, compensation to our personnel involved in sales and marketing activities, rental and utilities expenses relating to selling and marketing functions, and to a lesser extent, depreciation, amortization and impairment of long-lived assets used in our selling and marketing activities.
+Our selling and marketing expenses as a percentage of net revenues was 25.5%, 27.8% and 31.0% for the fiscal years ended February 28, 2022, 2023 and February 29, 2024, respectively.

-Our general and administrative expenses primarily consist of compensation paid to our management and administrative personnel, research and development expenses, costs of third-party professional services, rental and utilities expenses relating to office and administrative functions, and, to a lesser extent, depreciation, amortization and impairment of long-lived assets used in our administrative activities.
-Our general and administrative expenses as a percentage of our total net revenues was 24.9%, 27.3% and 40.5% for the fiscal years ended February 28, 2021, 2022 and 2023, respectively.
+Our general and administrative expenses primarily consist of compensation paid to our management and administrative personnel, research and development expenses, costs of third-party professional services, rental and utilities expenses relating to office and administrative functions, and to a lesser extent, depreciation, amortization and impairment of long-lived assets used in our administrative activities.
+Our general and administrative expenses as a percentage of our total net revenues was 27.3%, 40.5% and 28.8% for the fiscal years ended February 28, 2022, 2023 and February 29, 2024, respectively.

-Impairment loss on intangible assets and goodwill in the fiscal years ended February 28, 2021 and 2022 was mainly due to the decline in reporting units' fair value.
-We did not incur impairment loss on intangible assets and goodwill in the fiscal year ended February 28, 2023.
+Impairment loss on intangible assets and goodwill in the fiscal year ended February 28, 2022 was mainly due to the decline in reporting units' fair value.
+We did not incur impairment loss on intangible assets and goodwill in the fiscal years ended February 28, 2023 and February 29, 2024.